Code-Institute-Submissions/mariamar95-ms4_FebResub/README.md

 ![colour-palette](documentation/colour-palette.png)
 After creating the wireframes and main structure of the home page, I needed some inspiration for the style and colour.
 I sourced an [image](https://www.pexels.com/photo/pile-of-assorted-photos-191429/) that I could use as the background image for the home page.
 Then I headed to [coolors.co](https://coolors.co/) and use the "create palette from photo" function.
 I uploaded the image and played around to find a palette I liked.
-![create colour palette from background image](documentation/image_picker.png)
+![create colour palette from background image](documentation/image_picker.png) I ended up only using the green colours with white to create contrast and make all text easy to read.

 [Back to top](#Table-of-contents)